 The Czech Republic’s international investment position and external debt

-In 2025 Q4, the Czech Republic’s international investment position (i.e. the balance of its financial assets and liabilities in respect of non-residents) recorded an increase in deficit of CZK 8.6 billion to CZK 836.6 billion.
-The deficit rose by CZK 242.0 billion in year-on-year terms and represented 9.8% of GDP at current prices.
-The gross external debt of residents of the Czech Republic amounted to CZK 5,682.8 billion at the end of Q4 (i.e. 66.5% of GDP).
-It recorded a year-on-year increase of CZK 484.1 billion.
-The net external debt of residents of the Czech Republic amounted to CZK −567.6 billion at the end of Q4.
+In 2026 Q1, the Czech Republic’s international investment position (i.e. the balance of its financial assets and liabilities in respect of non-residents) recorded a decrease in deficit of CZK 72.1 billion to CZK 764.4 billion.
+The deficit rose by CZK 66.6 billion in year-on-year terms and represented 8.8% of GDP at current prices.
+The gross external debt of residents of the Czech Republic amounted to CZK 5,837.5 billion at the end of Q1 (i.e. 67.4% of GDP).
+It recorded a year-on-year increase of CZK 549 billion.
+The net external debt of residents of the Czech Republic amounted to CZK -577.7 billion at the end of Q1.
 Net external debt is the difference between external debt liabilities and assets.
-A negative value thus indicates that residents of the Czech Republic were in a net creditor position vis-à-vis the rest of the world (6.6% of GDP).
+A negative value thus indicates that residents of the Czech Republic were in a net creditor position vis-à-vis the rest of the world (6.7% of GDP).
+The international investment position and external debt in 2026 Q1 were significantly affected by the January 2026 listing of a foreign subsidiary of a Czech resident on the Amsterdam stock exchange.
+The statistical recording of this transaction was reflected in an increase in cross-border stocks of assets and liabilities in the areas of foreign direct investment and portfolio investment.

 Chart 1 – International investment position